Exploring the Visual Cultures of India Through its Art, Performance and Ritual

 The gopuram (towers) and mandapas (pillars) are decorated with elaborate and almost contemporary carvings.'Parthasarathy' means the 'charioteer of Arjuna', referring to Krishna's role as a charioteer to Arjuna in the epic Mahabaratha.
 Inside are shrines for Vedavalli Thayar, Ranganatha, Rama, Gajendra Varadar, Narasimha, Andal, Hanuman, Alvars, Ramanuja, Swami Manavala Mamunigal and Vedanthachariar.

-A visit to meet the director of the Kalakshetra Foundation which was was established by Rukmini Devi Arundale and the theosophist George Arundale and since 1936 was the hub of the best teachers, musicians and performers.
-It is one of the sites for my future research in India.
+I visited the director of the Kalakshetra Foundation, which was established by Rukmini Devi Arundale and the theosophist George Arundale.
+Since 1936, it has been a vital center for master teachers, musicians, and performers.
+It also became one of the key sites for my future research in India.

-I had a Fulbright research visit to the Madras Kali Bari Temple, is a Hindu temple in the neighborhood of West Mambalam in Chennai.
-Here I met with students and parents and spoke about Bharatnatyam, a devotional dance form and its training for young students.
+I conducted a Fulbright research visit to the Madras Kali Bari Temple, a Hindu temple in the West Mambalam neighborhood of Chennai.
+There I met with students and parents and spoke about Bharatanatyam — a devotional dance form — and its training for young students.

 Discussing Baratnatyam - both performance and devotion.
 And a unique form of education in India.